OPTN-Club/ForzaTelemetryAndroidApp/README.md

 ![Screenshot (16)](https://user-images.githubusercontent.com/25795619/155897833-31f7b933-4b3f-4490-8c34-7fe14c11dfa9.png)

-And your done!
+And you're done!
 The button should change to "CONNECTED".
 When you unpause the game, data should begin to come in.
-If you have any problems or crashes, leave an Issue in this github, or DM me on discord at root.#3543
+If you have any problems or crashes, leave an Issue in this github, or DM me on discord at root.#6923